 For most imported products, China charges tariffs.
-These are mainly ad valorem or based on the estimated value of the goods or transaction concerned.
+Wine import tax in China is mainly ad valorem or based on the estimated value of the goods or transaction concerned.
 It is the job of China’s General Administration of Customs to administer tariffs and to publish a tariff schedule annually.

 Tariffs include the packing charges, freight, insurance premiums and other service charges prior to the unloading of the goods at a specific destination.
 Value added tax (VAT) and consumption tax are assessed upon arrival in China.